zaphosting/docs/docs/dedicated-linux-lamp-stack.md

 ## Installation

-The installation can be split up easily into each core LEMP dependency, beginning with the Nginx web server, followed by MySQL database and lastly PHP.
+The installation can be split up easily into each core LAMP dependency, beginning with the Apache web server, followed by MySQL database and lastly PHP.
 Throughout the installation, we will setup a test website which is written in PHP and will access the MySQL database.
-Lastly each web request will be processed and served through the Nginx web server.
+Lastly each web request will be processed and served through the Apache web server.

-### Setting up Nginx
+### Setting up Apache

-Nginx is the web server that will be used to process incoming web requests and serve responses.
+Apache is the web server that will be used to process incoming web requests and serve responses.
 Install it with the following command.
 ```
-sudo apt install nginx
+sudo apt install apache2
 ```

 Once installed, you should ensure that the appropriate firewall rules are created to ensure that the web server is accessible to the internet.
-In this example, we will use the **UFW Firewall** since Nginx has a registered application for this.
+In this example, we will use the **UFW Firewall** since Apache has a registered application for this.

 If you are using a different firewall, ensure that you allow port 80 (HTTP) through the firewall.
 You can learn more about firewalls in Linux via our [Manage Firewall](vserver-linux-firewall.md) guide.